 Download your FREE high-resolution version pdf copy of this list of things to pack for a trip infographic guide.
 If, you liked it and found it helpful, please feel free to share it with your family and friends to help them too.

-I feel a cross check of luggage with this list before leaving, would be helpful to many of us in reducing the chances of forgetting some small things while we go on a trip.
-This way we can enjoy the trip without worrying over the availability of some item in the town or trek 🙂 we check-in.
-This list may not be perfect for each one of us but at least we can tweak it according to our pickings and save that in our archives for future trip references.
+I feel a cross-check of luggage with this list before leaving, would be helpful to many of us in reducing the chances of forgetting some small things while we go on a trip.
+This way, we can enjoy the trip without worrying over the availability of some items in the town or trek 🙂 we check-in.
+This list may not be perfect for each one of us, but at least we can tweak it according to our pickings and save that in our archives for future trip references.

 You are most likely invited to keep adding your valuable thoughts suggestions for the list of items things to carry while going on a trip.
-This way we may end up making it a complete comprehensive list for all of us and others seeking this kind of a list.
+This way, we may end up making it a completely comprehensive list for all of us and others seeking this kind of a list.
 Do provide your suggestions in the comments section below.

 Disclaimer– Again to remind you that medicines listed above are just my suggestion as it suits me and you shall always consult your doctor before taking any of the above medicine.

 Have a travel question??
 You can follow me on Instagram and ask your travel questions in a direct message on Instagram too.
 I also conduct a weekly Q&A session every Saturday evening on Instagram, so see you there.

 If you know your friends or family are planning a trip, do share this article for what things to pack for their trip with them to help them make a memorable trip.